xJonathanLEI/starknet-rs/README.md

 4. [Declare contract on `alpha-goerli` testnet](./examples/declare_contract.rs)

+   Declaring contracts without going through an account (and thus not paying fees) has been deprecated, so please make sure your account has enough L2 Goerli ETH for the fees.

 5. [Query the latest block number with JSON-RPC](./examples/jsonrpc.rs)

 6. [Call a contract view function via sequencer gateway](./examples/sequencer_erc20_balance.rs)